ImperialCollegeLondon/EvoSim/README.md

 poetry run sphinx-build -b html docs build
 ```

 Then open the file "build/index.html" with a browser.
+Note that is necessary to install
+[pandoc](https://pandoc.org/installing.html) to convert the how-to notebooks which are
+part of the documentation.

 ## Preparing a new release